-Semi-structured qualitative follow-up interviews were conducted with 45 selected Natsal-COVID participants to explore three types of experience reported in the survey, chosen for their public health importance: (1) sexual contact with someone living outside their household, (2) needing, but being unable to access SRH services, and (3) increased arguments and reduced support from their partner since lockdown.
+Semi-structured qualitative follow-up interviews were conducted with 45 selected Natsal-COVID participants to explore three types of experience reported in the quantitative survey, chosen for their public health importance: (group 1) sexual contact with someone living outside their household, (group 2) needing, but being unable to access SRH services, and (group 3) increased arguments and reduced support from their partner since lockdown.
 Interviewees were selected from the 771 survey participants who had agreed to follow up, provided contact details, and met the criteria of reporting one (or more) of these experiences.
-Quotas were used to: ensure variation by age, gender, ethnicity, and region; select for attributes of interest (e.g., oversampling of women in group two to reflect higher use of SRH services compared to men); and maximise information (e.g., selecting individuals who met more than one criterion).
+We used qualitative purposive sampling to: ensure variation by age, gender, ethnicity, and region; select for attributes of interest (e.g., oversampling of women in group two to reflect higher use of SRH services compared to men); and maximise information (e.g., selecting individuals who met more than one criterion).

 The research team contacted, by phone or email, 143 individuals who had expressed willingness to take part in further research with information on the qualitative study and to confirm their eligibility.
-Of these, 67 individuals were uncontactable, 20 declined to take part, six were not eligible, two were interested but were not able to make an interview time, and three expressed interest, but the quota had already been filled.
+Of these, 67 individuals were uncontactable (either due to no response after three attempts or an incorrect phone number), 20 declined to take part, six were not eligible, two were interested but were not able to make an interview time, and three expressed interest, but the quota had already been filled.
 Interested participants were emailed the study documentation and given time to decide if they would like to take part.
 Interviews were conducted between October and November 2020.
 Participants were offered interview by phone or video, with all but two participants opting for phone interviews.
 Participants completed and returned a consent form via email, which was followed up with an audio recording prior to the start of the interview where participants verbally confirmed their consent to take part.